bhushan-mdn/terminal-hints/README.md

 * **SSH Agent Initialization:** Automatically start the `ssh-agent` upon shell login and load your private key to avoid typing your passphrase for every connection.
 * **[Pass](https://www.passwordstore.org/) (The Standard Unix Password Manager):** For secure storage of sensitive credentials, integrate the `pass` utility.

 ---

-## ⚙️Development
-Tools that help with development

-* `git-delta`: A viewer for Git diffs that enhances readability by providing syntax highlighting, side-by-side view, and robust paging.
-It makes reviewing code changes much easier directly in the terminal.

----